TrustSource/api-docs/docs/index.md

-## Migrating APIv1 to APIv2

-The APIv2 has been released during December 2024.
-We recommend to make use of APIv2 as soon as possible.
-It is more secure and reliable than the v1.

-Starting **June 2024**, we will publish a deprecation notification as part of all API replies to v1.

-By **September 30th, 2024**  the API v1 will start returning 410 only.
-In addition, we will omit the need for the /v2 parameter to reach the api.
-However, if you use it, you will be able to continue doing so.

-To migrate, you will just need to point your requests towards the URL [https://api.trustsource.io/v2/](https://api.trustsource.io/v2/).
-To learn about new functionality and experiment/play with the functions, visit the API documentation inside [TrustSource Service](https://app.trustsource.io/apidoc-latest).

 ## License

 This documentation is provided under CC-BY-SA-4.0.
-You may clone or fork this repository and create you own Shared Responsibility Model (SSRM) based on these documents.
-But please make sure to remove all references to TrustSource and EACG except an attribution notice.
-EACG as well as TrustSource and the corresponding logos are protected Trademarks and should not be used without a written approval by any third party.
+You may clone or fork this repository and create you own documentation based on these documents.
+But please make sure to remove all references to TrustSource and EACG except an attribution notice. **EACG** as well as **TrustSource** and the corresponding logos are protected Trademarks and should not be used without a written approval by any third party.

 This documentation may change.
 We will notify changes through the systems management notification mailing list.